 Most Popular Types of Fishing Line

 Advantages : Monofilament is the most popular type of fishing line and comes in a great variety of strengths and colors.
 Mono is less expensive than other lines, stretches to absorb shocks, is abrasion resistant, and uniformly round in cross section, which helps keep it neat on the spool.
 Monofilament is easy to tie knots in, but can suffer from “memory” where it loops in the shape of the spool.
 Mono comes in several shades, but clear and blue are popular because they disappear underwater and are very difficult for a fish to see.
+Of the various suitable types of fishing line for saltwater, monofilament is one of the most popular.

 Disadvantages: Monofilament is not as strong as braid for a given diameter, so higher pound test mono takes up more space on a spool.
 It’s also nylon, which means it breaks down over time when exposed to sunlight, so it’s important to respool with fresh line every year.